pancelor/p8x8/README.md

 2. **numbers** -- Picotron uses a 64-bit float numeric type, while PICO-8 uses 16.16 fixed-point numbers.
 Anything relying on the exact format of PICO-8 numbers (e.g. bitwise operators) will probably have problems.
 3. **sfx/music** - this is not supported [yet](https://github.com/pancelor/p8x8/issues/5).

-For more notes, see [compat.md](./compat.md)
+For more notes, see [compat.md](./doc/compat.md)

+## Symbols

+You will likely need to make changes related to PICO-8's special symbols.
+For instance, you will need to change `btnp(⬇️)` to `btnp(p8x8_symbol"⬇️")` or `btnp(3)`.
+For much more info, including custom fonts, see [doc/symbols.md](./doc/symbols.md)

 ## Photosensitivity warning

-~~Carts that change the palette may flash rapidly.~~ This seems fixed as of Picotron 0.1.0e!
+~~Carts that change the palette may rapidly flash the colors on the Picotron desktop.~~ This seems fixed as of Picotron 0.1.0e!
 But it seems worth noting still.
 Use at your own risk, and test your converted carts before distributing them.

 ## License